 Personal Blog: Rebecca Frost Davis: Liberal Education in a Networked World. https://rebeccafrostdavis.wordpress.com

 “Redefining Learning Places in the Emerging Digital Ecosystem.”
-In Deric Shannon & Jeffery Galle (Eds.), From the Abstract to the Quotidian: Reflections on Pedagogy and Place. (forthcoming 2017)
+In Deric Shannon & Jeffery Galle (Eds.), Interdisciplinary Approaches to Pedagogy and Place-Based Education – From Abstract to the Quotidian.
+(2017)

 Davis, Rebecca Frost.
 “Pedagogy and Learning in a Digital Ecosystem.”
-In J. Moore & R. Bass (Eds.), Understanding Writing Transfer and its Implications for Higher Education. (forthcoming 2016)
+In J. Moore & R. Bass (Eds.), Understanding Writing Transfer and its Implications for Higher Education.
+(2017)